Taking Medicines as Prescribed

 Taking your medicines as your doctor says may include:

-Here are some common concerns about taking medicines, along with some ideas for dealing with them.
+Here are some common barriers to taking medicines, along with some ideas for dealing with them.

 "Medicines cause side effects that bother me."